Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 Phase 3 (Months 1-2): Notify your network

-3. Consider creating an auto-response on your old account
+3. Consider an auto-response on your old Gmail/Outlook account

 Phase 4 (Month 3): Complete the migration

-1. Check for any remaining services sending to your old account
+1. Check for remaining services sending to your old account

-3. Consider keeping your old account temporarily inactive rather than deleting it immediately
+3. Consider keeping the old account inactive temporarily

-Proper forwarding setup is crucial for a smooth transition:
+Proper forwarding setup is crucial when moving to secure email:

-1. In Gmail, go to Settings > Forwarding and POP/IMAP > Add a forwarding address
+1. In Gmail: Settings > Forwarding and POP/IMAP > Add a forwarding address

-2. In Outlook, access Settings > Mail > Forwarding
+2. In Outlook: Settings > Mail > Forwarding

-3. In Yahoo Mail, go to Settings > More Settings > Mailboxes > [your account] > Access your Yahoo Mail elsewhere
+3. In Yahoo Mail: Settings > More Settings > Mailboxes > [your account] > Access your Yahoo Mail elsewhere

-Some services may be tightly integrated with your old email provider, requiring special handling:
+Some services integrated with your old email (Gmail, Outlook) need special handling when switching to secure email:

 For Google Account Users:

-• Update your recovery email in your Google Account settings
+• Update recovery email in Google Account settings

 For Microsoft Account Users: